Alaska

 • Pharmacological management services on an individual recipient basis.

-SOURCE: State of AK Dept. of Health and Social Svcs., Alaska Medical Assistance Provider Billing Manuals for Community Behavioral Health Services; Mental Health Physician Clinic (1/2/2019); & Physician, ARNP, PA Services (5/13) & Alaska Medicaid Policy Clarification: Medicaid Telehealth Coverage.
-Mar.
-1, 2022 (Accessed Jun.
-2023).
+SOURCE: State of AK Dept. of Health and Social Svcs., Alaska Medical Assistance Provider Billing Manuals for Physician, ARNP, PA Services (5/13), p.
+31, (Accessed Nov.
+2024).

 Dental services do not require the use of the telemedicine modifier.